 Although most of our clients purchase the leased equipment at a discount at the end of the lease agreements, if the client does not purchase the equipment and it is returned to the Company, we may not be able to lease it again or sell it at market price.
 This could adversely affect the expected residual value of the equipment and, consequently, the results of operation of the Company.
-There are several factors beyond our control that could adversely affect the remarketing price that we can obtain for equipment, such as the general market value for the equipment at the time we are attempting to remarket that equipment, the cost of new equipment at the time we are remarketing the used equipment, technological and regulatory developments since our initial purchase of the equipment which could reduce the market value of the equipment returned to or repossessed by us.
+There are several factors beyond our control that could adversely affect the remarketing price that we can obtain for equipment, such as the general market value for the equipment at the time we are attempting to remarket that equipment, the cost of new equipment at the time we are remarketing the used equipment, technological and regulatory developments since our initial purchase of the equipment which could reduce the market value of the equipment, general economic conditions and the conditions in industry-specific market sectors, and the condition of the equipment returned to or repossessed by us.
 We cannot assure you that we will be able to sell the equipment used for operating leases at market or competitive prices, which could affect our operating results.